FudanVI/FudanOCR/text-gestalt/README.md

 # Text Gestalt

-This is the code for AAAI2022 paper "Text Gestalt: Stroke-Aware Scene Text Image Super-Resolution". [[link]](In preparation for the camera ready version...)
+This is the code for AAAI2022 paper "Text Gestalt: Stroke-Aware Scene Text Image Super-Resolution". *(In preparation for the camera ready version...)*

 ![architecture](./image/architecture.png)

+## TODO List
+* [ ] Publish pre-trained weights and logs
+* [ ] Make this paper publicly available

 ## Dependencies
 Build up an environment with python3.6, and download corresponding libraries with pip